 Pearl was one of three dogs picked up for vagrancy by the pet police.
 No owner ever came to claim her, so she’s starting anew.

 Pearl was picked up with two other dogs: Camo; who is clearly related to Pearl, but younger, and another unrelated dog who was adopted before we pulled these two.
-All were classed as strays, posted on the Animal Control Facebook page but no one came to reclaim any of them, so Animal Control made them available.
+All were classed as strays, posted on the Animal Control Facebook page but no one came to reclaim any of them, so Animal Control made them available and PMFC took them both in.

 - Arrival date: June 9, 2021